 Oh my, Old Man Thistle did not mention this … watch out!!

-With quick thinking and deft maneuvers we we’re able to subdue this monstrosity fairy easily, truth be told the path leading in was more treacherous to one’s health than our victory over this unnamed creature.
+With quick thinking and deft maneuvers we’re able to subdue this monstrosity fairy easily, truth be told the path leading in was more treacherous to one’s health than our victory over this unnamed creature.

-By this point we we’re dusty, tired, and thirsty so with the hunt over and the treasure in hand it was time to celebrate [Plum Wine] only wait, what is this?
+By this point we’re dusty, tired, and thirsty so with the hunt over and the treasure in hand it was time to celebrate [Plum Wine] only wait, what is this?
 A note …

 The journey has been a long one taking us around to several points of The Valley of Four Winds.
 Having found the treasure Fish Fellreed takes her leave returning to her dock at Cattail Lake.
 Before calling it a night myself, I started wondering about note found in the bottom of the chest along with Old Man Thistle’s treasure [Old Man Thistles Almanac].
 Was it just an ordinary farmer’s date book or is it possible I’m missing something important here?
 Not able to put the note out of my mind, I go one more time in search of someone who may have the answers.